-The promo opens ordinarily enough, with Loyle Carner shown falling asleep on train, while commuters (and cute doggies) bustle around him.
+The promo opens ordinarily enough, with Loyle Carner shown falling asleep on a train, while commuters (and cute doggies) bustle around him.
 The only distinctive element at this point is the lo-fi nature of the footage, which appears to be shot on an old school video camera.

 But it would be uncharacteristic of director Oscar Hudson – who has shot mind-bending promos for the likes of Bonobo and Thom Yorke – not to introduce some unexpected element, and here it arrives around 30 seconds in, when guest singer Jordan Rakei pops up singing in the train window.